assimp/assimp-docs/source/about/installation.rst

 Installation
 ************

-The Assimp-Lib can be used in two ways:
+The Asset-Importer-Library can be used in your applications by two ways:

 * Using it by installing pre-built libraries
 * Integrate the library into your project via cmake.